 The Cognitive Area encompasses six broad areas and emphasizes laboratory and neuroimaging research and cognitive modeling in each:

-Memory is a component of cognitive architecture that underpins people's ability to perform practically all higher level processing.
+Memory underpins people's ability to perform practically all higher-level processing.
 Within the program, we study human memory using behavioral, neuroscientific and computational modeling methodologies.
-We focus on short and long term episodic memory and memory for sentences and text.
-The impact of age and disorders on memory processes is also strongly represented.
+Faculty examine episodic, semantic, and autobiographical memory.
+The impact of age, emotion, psychiatric disorders, and neurological disorders on memory is also a significant research emphasis within the program.

 Perception and Action